 The film Integration by Oleksiy Radynski will be screened as part of the presentation.
 Based on months of observation of the public manifestations during the uprising on the Maidan, the film questions the connection between democracy and violence, as well as political action and religious ritual.

-The talk will be moderated by Curator Marita Muukkonen of Perpetuum Mobile.
-The talk is being organised in collaboration with HIAP and Perpetuum Mobile.
+The talk will be moderated by curator Marita Muukkonen of Perpetuum Mobile.
+The talk is being organized in collaboration with HIAP and Perpetuum Mobile.

 The event will take place Tuesday, 24 February at 6–8 pm in Gallery Augusta, Suomenlinna B 28/2 (Building no 33 on the Suomenlinna map).
 Welcome!

 PM’s resident Vasyl Cherepanyn (b.
 1980, Ukraine) is head of the Visual Culture Research Center and an editor of the Political Critique magazine (Ukrainian edition).
 He works as a senior lecturer at the Cultural Studies Department of the National University of Kyiv-Mohyla Academy and holds a Ph.D. in philosophy (specialisation – aesthetics).
 He also has worked as a guest lecturer at the Institute for Advanced Studies of the Political Critique in Warsaw, Poland and at the Krupp Wissenschaftskolleg Greifswald of the Greifswald University, Germany.

 Visual Culture Research Center (VCRC) was founded in 2008 as a platform for collaboration between academic, artistic, and activist communities.
 VCRC is an independent initiative which is engaged in publishing and artistic activities, scientific research, organization of public lectures, discussions, and conferences.
 In 2015 Visual Culture Research Center received the European Cultural Foundation’s Princess Margriet Award.